salmanak31/importance_learning/README.md

-# The importance learning algorithm to converge site-avergaed kinetics
+# Importance learning algorithm to converge site-avergaed kinetics

 This repository contains code to perform calculations done in "Site-averaged kinetics for catalysts on amorphous supports: an importance learning algorithm".
 Please refer to reference 1 for the theory and background of the project.